How to Publish Your Book with I.B.Tauris

 6 Salem Road

 The appropriate commissioning editor will review your proposal.
 Please do not send your proposal to more than one editor at a time.
 We may commission external reports from referees at this stage or we may ask you to prepare a more substantial draft before we consult our advisors.
-Details of our academic advisors can be found on each subject homepage.
+Details of our academic advisors for each subject can be found here.

 Publisher & Editorial Director